HoGentTIN/linux-training-hogent/modules/samba_domain_controller/030_samba_domain_controller_theory.md

 ### security = share

-The \'Windows for Workgroups\' way of working, a client requests connection to a share and provides a password for that connection.
+The 'Windows for Workgroups' way of working, a client requests connection to a share and provides a password for that connection.
 Aanyone who knows a password for a share can access that share.
 This security model was common in Windows 3.11, Windows 95, Windows 98 and